zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

    * - ``redirectUrl``

        .. type:: string
-          :required: false
+          :required: true

      - The URL your customer will be redirected to after the payment process.

        It could make sense for the ``redirectUrl`` to contain a unique identifier – like your order ID – so you can show the right page referencing the order when your customer returns.

-       Only for payments with the ``sequenceType`` parameter set to ``recurring``, you can omit this parameter.
+       .. note:: Only for payments with the ``sequenceType`` parameter set to ``recurring``, you can omit this parameter.
           Additionally, for payments that are created with the ``applePayPaymentToken`` parameter, the redirect URL can also be omitted.

-       *For all other payments, this parameter is mandatory.*

    * - ``webhookUrl``